montagejs/collections/README.md

 -   **clone(depth, memo)**

     Replicates the collection.
-If `Object.clone` is shimmed, clones the values deeply, to the specified depth, using the given memo to resolve reference cycles (which must the `has` and `set` parts of the Map interface, allowing objects for keys)
+Clones the values deeply, to the specified depth, using the memo to resolve reference cycles.  (which must the `has` and `set` parts of the Map interface, allowing objects for keys)  The default depth is infinite and the default memo is a WeakMap.

+    `Object.clone` can replicate object literals inheriting directly from `Object.prototype` or `null`, or any object that implements `clone` on its prototype.
+Any other object causes `clone` to throw an exception.

+    The `clone` method on any other objects is not intended to be used directly since they do not necessarily supply a default depth and memo.

-    (Array+, List, Set, Map, SortedSet, SortedMap, Object+) (Array+, Object+, List, Set, Map, MultiMap, WeakMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet,
+    (Array+, Object+, List, Set, Map, MultiMap, WeakMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet,
     SortedArrayMap, FastSet, FastMap, Dict)